Necronhym/Pytomata/README.md

 #### Locating:

-Location functions are used to locate templets or objcet coordinates on screen.
+Location functions are used to locate templates or object coordinates on screen.

-###### Locate a tempet image inside a larger image:
+##### Locate a template image inside a larger image:
 ```
 Pytomata.Image.findTemplate(Image, Template, threshold = 0.8):
 ```
-Templet is the image you are trying to find inside the larger Image threshold is the threshold for being considered as a match Returns X, Y coordinates of the matched center
+Template is the image you are trying to find inside the larger Image threshold is the threshold for being considered as a match Returns X, Y coordinates of the matched center

-###### Finde the center of an object in an image:
+##### Find the center of an object in an image:
 ```
 Pytomata.Image.findObject(Image):
 ```